The Upper House

-All the rooms, suites, and penthouses offer a choice between two color schemes: “bamboo,” with ash flooring, bamboo wood, and lilac upholstery, or “celadon,” furnished in tea green and lime- and cream-colored oak.
+All the rooms, suites, and penthouses offer a choice between two color schemes: “bamboo,” with ash flooring, bamboo timber, and lilac upholstery, or “celadon,” furnished in green tea upholstery, limed oak flooring, and creme oak timber.
 Particular attention was given to the bathrooms.
-Each is nearly 100 square feet and outfitted with concealed televisions and sound systems as well as open-plan rain showers.
-Some have soaking tubs carved from Turkish limestone, from which guests can take in views of Victoria Harbour and Kowloon.
-A contrast to many Hong Kong hotels, the Upper House restaurant, Café Gray Deluxe, emphasizes simple dishes prepared from the best local and organic produce.
+Each is nearly 300 square feet and outfitted with concealed televisions and sound systems as well as open-plan rain showers.
+Some have soaking tubs carved from Turkish limestone, from which guests can take in views of Victoria Harbour or the surrounding mountains.
+In contrast to many Hong Kong hotels, the Upper House's restaurant, Café Gray Deluxe, emphasizes simple dishes prepared from the best local and organic produce.
 The result is high quality but not pretentious, much like the hotel itself.

 The Upper House: Hong Kong's Tech-Savvy, Art-Loving Hotel

 Hong Kong architect André Fu not only designed the interior but also chose the artwork throughout this tech-savvy hotel.
 At check-in, it’s not unusual for guests to get a guided tour of the minimalist stone sculptures in the foyer.